 “We’ve planned this latest series of works on Perth Stadium Station to coincide with the quietest time on the Transperth network – the post-Christmas period, during school and university holidays, and outside AFL season.

-Passengers are being encouraged to plan ahead, consider alternate travel options, take a holiday or work from home and, if they must use public transport to leave extra time and prepare for delays, as trains will be limited and journey times longer.
+Passengers have been urged for some months to plan ahead, consider alternate travel options, take a holiday or work from home and, if they must use public transport to leave extra time and prepare for delays, as trains will be limited and journey times longer.

 For advice on how to get around during the shuts, and more information about the disruption, visit the Transperth website or call the Transperth Info Line on 13 62 13.

-Work on the station site is now almost 75 per cent complete.
-A time-lapse of the project can be viewed here.
+Work on the Stadium Rail Project is now about 80 per cent complete.
+A video with more information on the Shutdowns can be viewed here, and a time-lapse of the project so far can be viewed here.